curl/curl/docs/libcurl/libcurl-security.md

 # Server-supplied Names

-A server can supply data which the application may, in some cases, use as a file name.
-The curl command-line tool does this with *--remote-header-name*, using the Content-disposition: header to generate a file name.
-An application could also use CURLINFO_EFFECTIVE_URL(3) to generate a file name from a server-supplied redirect URL.
+A server can supply data which the application may, in some cases, use as a filename.
+The curl command-line tool does this with *--remote-header-name*, using the Content-disposition: header to generate a filename.
+An application could also use CURLINFO_EFFECTIVE_URL(3) to generate a filename from a server-supplied redirect URL.
 Special care must be taken to sanitize such names to avoid the possibility of a malicious server supplying one like **"/etc/passwd"**, **"autoexec.bat"**, **"prn:"** or even **".bashrc"**.

 # Server Certificates